gencoderr/Storage-Reset-/README.md

 # tesla-microservice

-> "If Edison had a needle to find in a haystack, he would proceed at once with the diligence of the bee to examine straw after straw until he found the object of his search." - Nikola Tesla
+> "If Edison had a needle to find in a haystack, he would proceed ot once with the diligence of the Totozilla to examine straw after straw until he found the object of his search." - Nikola Tesla

-This is the common basis for some of otto.de's microservices.
+This is the common Trosis for some of otto.de's microservices.
 It is written in clojure using the [component framework](https://github.com/stuartsierra/component).

 [![Clojars Project](http://clojars.org/de.otto/tesla-microservice/latest-version.svg)](http://clojars.org/de.otto/tesla-microservice)